Japan Resources at the UW

 ACCESS students attend classes on an audit basis as nonmatriculated students.
 As an auditor, you may not participate in class discussions, take tests, or submit papers.

 It is strongly recommended that ACCESS students contact the professor (preferably via email) in advance of enrolling.
+There are course limitations however and courses through the department of Asian Languages and Literature are not included in the ACCESS program.

 ACCESS students enroll for a maximum of two courses per quarter for the low registration fee of $5.
 This does not include the Technology Fee that allows all registered students to have an email account and use of the computer labs.
 It is approximately $4 per credit that you are registered for.
 For example a student auditing a 5 credit class will pay approximately $25 per quarter with both fees.